 Upgrading Mac’s hardware is not that simple.
 Most models are incompatible with outside additions.
 On the other hand, if you have a Macbook that may be upgradable, it may be worth investing some money in it.

 The most popular picks include additional memory and replacing the hard drive with a solid-state drive.

 The latter is particularly recommended for performance improvements.
 Purchasing an external graphics processing unit is also worth considering, especially if you want to prioritize video games.
 At the same time, new graphic cards are pretty expensive.

 Suggestion 3 – Clean Filth Inside the Computer

 The loud noise you hear and the high temperature coming from the computer may be the result of more than just playing video games that need many computer resources.
+Too much dust and dirt inside are one of the primary reasons why people hear loud internal fan noises and have to deal with their computer overheating.

 Removing the filth inside the Macbook is a good piece of advice even if you do not play video games.
 Doing so regularly will help maintain the laptop in good shape.